 For breakfast with eggs?
 As party food?
 As a side for a fancy dinner?
 The possibilities are endless.
-And it’s just 85 calories per serving!
+And these Mini Potato Gratin Stacks are just 85 calories per serving!

-All you need to know is that these are cheesy, creamy and ridiculously irresistible.
+All you need to know is that these Mini Potato Gratin Stacks are cheesy, creamy and ridiculously irresistible.
 I mean, come on.
 Potatoes + cheese + cream + garlic + butter.
 BAM!
 That’s a home run right there!

 These are inspired by the French Food Goddess Julia Childs and her classic French Potato Gratin / Dauphinoise which I posted last year.
 It is dangerous for me to make her Potato Dauphinoise when I don’t have company because I literally cannot stop eating it.
 I swear, she is single handedly responsible for the abnormal amount of stretchy clothes in my wardrobe.